tjysdsg/cs308-cellsociety/doc/PLAN.md

 ## Introduction

-The project structure is similar to an MVC application, `View` renders `Model` using javafx, `Controller` handles user inputs (or file inputs), interprets the inputs, and passes commands to `Model`, `Model` perform actions on its the data according to the received commands.
+The project structure is similar to an MVC application, `view` renders `model` using javafx, `Controller` handles user inputs (or file inputs), interprets the inputs, and passes commands to `model`, `model` perform actions on its the data according to the received commands.

 ## Overview